gvwilson/thirdbit/fiction/maddy-roo/index.md

 It made a horrible grating *snrk snrk* sound.

 That was as much as Maddy could take.
-There—set into the wall.
+There—Patient's voice was coming from a speaker set into the wall.
-That looked like a speaker,
-and even if it wasn't…
-She stepped over to it and swung Dockety's arm as hard as she could.
+She swung Dockety's arm and hit it as hard as she could.
-It didn't even scratch the paint.

-"Just… shut… up!" she grunted, hitting the speaker again and again with the bot's torn-off arm.
+"Just… shut… up!" she grunted, hitting the speaker again and again without even scratching the paint.

 "Please don't do that," Patient and Dockety said in unison.